cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 # Partial Component Configuration

-The **Partial Component Configuration** design pattern describes the mechanism of splitting an Atmos component's configuration across many Atmos manifests to manage, modify and apply them separately and independently in one top-level stack without affecting the others.
+The **Partial Component Configuration** Design Pattern describes the mechanism of splitting an Atmos component's configuration across many Atmos manifests to manage, modify and apply them separately and independently in one top-level stack without affecting the others.

 The mechanism is similar to [Partial Classes in